 It comes with presentation notes to help you discuss the subject and engage them in the presentation.
 At less than $6.00, it will save you time and lay the foundation for presentations that help students understand and remember.

 Topics include: Alexander, Philip II, Macedonia, Persia, Greece, Phalanx, Demosthenes, Darius III, Battle of Granicus River, Parmenion, Battle of Issus, Egypt, Gaugamela, Southwest Asia, India.

 1. Keynote Presentation

 2. Power Point Presentation

-3. Text edit file of the outline of the presentation and presenter's notes.
+3. Text edit file outline of the presentation and presenter's notes.

 The package is a digital download (Zip File) of these three items.

 Ancient World History Presentations

 We have a number of Power Points related to Ancient World History.
 These units are proven to engage students in a way that text books and documentaries can’t.
 Hundreds of teachers are using these lesson plans to bring history to life for students.
 It’s a unit you’ll use year after year.